jvytee/shopalone/README.md

 All this is possible without sacrificing privacy of individuals - User accounts are not necessary and geodata is imported from OpenStreetMap.

 ## Project State
-The 48 hours of the #wirvsvirus hackathon did not suffice to implement the full web service, but a first backend version serving a small REST-API works.
+The 48 hours of the #wirvsvirus hackathon did not suffice to implement the full web service, but a first backend version serving a small REST-API could be realized.
-A minimal web frontend is work in progress, visualizations are still missing.
+A minimal web frontend was only added eventually.
 Feedback and contributions are highly welcome!

-## Setup
+## Installation
 - Clone this repository: `https://github.com/jvytee/shopalone.git`
 - Download some OpenStreetMap data for your region, e.g. [here](https://download.geofabrik.de/) and place it in a subfolder called `data`
-- Install [Osmosis](https://github.com/openstreetmap/osmosis) and setup a PostGIS database as lined out in the [documentation](https://wiki.openstreetmap.org/wiki/Osmosis/PostGIS_Setup).
-You can use the supplied *docker-compose* setup to get a fresh PostgreSQL/PostGIS instance running in no time: `docker-compose up -d`
+- Install [Osmosis](https://github.com/openstreetmap/osmosis) and setup a PostGIS database as lined out in the [documentation](https://wiki.openstreetmap.org/wiki/Osmosis/PostGIS_Setup) - call the database *shopalone* though.
+The `postgis/postgis` Docker image provides an easy way to get a PostGIS database running quickly.
 - Import data from your downloaded file into the database by executing `./import_osm.sh`
 - Install python dependencies: `pip install -U -r requirements.txt`
 - Set flask app: `export FLASK_APP=src/shopalone.py`
 - Initialize the database: `flask init-db`
-- Finally, start the API service: `flask run`

-This process is not ideal; it will be improved after I had some sleep.
-Please do not use this setup in production!
+## Running
+For development and debugging purposes, the service can be started by `flask run`.
+In a production environment however, the service should be run with an application server such as [Gunicorn](https://gunicorn.org/).
+See `launch.sh` for an example setup!

 ## API Endpoints
 All endpoints return JSON data.